Frequently Asked Questions

 What obligation do I owe as a College Program Midshipman with Advance Standing that is commissioned?

-College Program midshipmen are obligated to serve a minimum of 8 years commissioned service, 3 of these years must be active duty.
+College Program midshipmen are obligated to serve 5 years of active duty service along with 3 years of inactive reserve service.
 The length of active duty is extended to 6 years for Naval Flight Officers and 8 years for Pilots upon receiving wings.

 What exactly does a NROTC Scholarship pay for?

-The scholarship covers full tuition at one of our universities for two or four years depending on when the student applies for a scholarship.
-In addition each scholarship student receives: educational fees; uniforms; a book allowance; and a monthly subsistence allowance.
-The NROTC pays for scholarship students’ initial transportation from home to school and from school to summer cruise training.
+The scholarship covers full tuition at one of our universities for two or four years, depending on when the student applies for a scholarship.
+Additionally, each scholarship student receives educational fees, uniforms, a book allowance, and a monthly subsistence stipend.
+NROTC pays for scholarship students’ freshman year transportation from home to school, alongside all transportation expenses to and from summer training.

 Does the NROTC Scholarship pay for room and board?

 No, the NROTC Scholarship does not pay for room and board.
 However, Boston University does offer a grant to qualified students that covers the full cost of room and board, if the student is attending BU on a NROTC scholarship.
-Boston College and Northeastern University do not offer any room and board grants to NROTC scholarship students.
+Boston College provides all midshipmen a meal plan and often provides senior year housing free of expense.
 All housing arrangements are made through the university, not through the NROTC unit.
-Please submit any requested deposits to ensure that a room is reserved for you.

-A: Midshipmen are required to take one Naval Science class each semester for four years.
+Midshipmen are required to take one Naval Science class each semester for four years.
 These classes provide instruction on the history of the Navy to shipboard operations and engineering.
-Students are also required to attend Lab in uniform on Wednesdays mornings, as well as participate in physical training (PT) 1-3 times a week.
-If students are on scholarship they are required to attend 1 month of summer training for three consecutive summers.
+Students are also required to attend a Leadership Laboratory in uniform every Wednesday morning, alongside physical training (PT) 1-3 times a week.
+If students are on scholarship, they are required to attend approximately one month of summer training for three consecutive summers.

 What does the summer training consist of for scholarship students?